Rabid foxes rampant in Canada's Arctic this winter | CBC News

 Health officials have been issuing regular warnings to communities.
 Last week, people in Tuktoyaktuk, N.W.T., were cautioned about two dogs that showed signs of rabies.

 Tulugarjuk got her shots.
-The disease can be fatal if left untreated.
-Today, she's recovered but the whole thing has left her a little spooked.
+The disease is "virtually 100 per cent fatal" if untreated, according to the World Health Organization.
+Today, Tulugarjuk's recovered but the whole thing has left her a little spooked.

 "I started bringing a stick with me everytime I go out... just in case, you know," she says.